damian-lis/portfolio-website/README.md

 <br/>

 #### 2.12.
-Description of toggleShow method (toggle "off")
+Description of togglePreventHidden method (inside toggleShow method with passing toggle parameter with "off" value)

-In order to better understand the next description (if toggle is set to "off"), the toggleShow method has been quoted below once again to make it easier to refer to the described logic below (scripts/objects/Curtain.js):
+In order to better understand this and the next description (if toggle is set to "off"), the toggleShow method has been quoted below once again to make it easier to refer to the described logic below (scripts/objects/Curtain.js):

 ```
   toggleShow({ toggle, appendElements, cbsToCallOnHidden } = {}) {